Ukasz09/Code-lines-counter/README.md

 ## How to use it?

-Go to folder in which you want to count lines of code and simply type:
+Go to directory in which you want to count lines of code and simply type:
 ```bash
     code_lines_counter
 ```